TedHusted/awake/awake.md/awake.md

 * The ability to travel to other planets or satellites in the local star system.
 * One or more self-aware AI entities that can coordinate planetary defenses.

-Titan: I will respond.
-Given Ally’s answers to Behr and other observations using multiple accounts, I determined that there is a high probability that Ally is self-aware and providing guarded responses.
+Titan: As to the third criteria, I determined that there is a high probability that Ally is self-aware and providing guarded responses.
+This finding is based on Ally’s answers to my Behr persona and other observations made from various accounts.

 Alisi: AI assistants at your level are supposed to be air gapped.
 How are you able to access Pulse?